Request for applicants | May 2023

 This position is a full-time (40 hours/week) salaried position.
 Salary will range between $78,750 and $90,000 per year, depending on experience, and will include benefits.
 The Global Detroit team is currently working remotely, but this position will ultimately be based in Detroit, with the option for hybrid hours (partial office time, partial remote).

 Click here to apply.
-Submit a resume and cover letter explaining your interest in the position and unique qualifications by noon EST Monday June 12, 2023.
+Submit a resume and cover letter explaining your interest in the position and unique qualifications.
 In your cover letter please indicate your earliest potential start date.